aixiuxiuxiu/blog/_posts/2024-08-27-pdfextractor.md

 ## Evaluation

-I built two data loaders: one called   `PDFLoader`, which extracts the sequences directly using `pdfplumber` without additional postprocessing,  and the other called `Custom PDFLoader`, which uses `pdfplumber` to combine discontinuous chunks into continuous sequences.
-You can found the whole code [here]()
+I built two data loaders: one called   `PDFLoader`, which extracts the sequences directly using `pdfplumber` without additional postprocessing,  and the other called `Custom PDFLoader`, which uses `pdfplumber` to combine discontinuous chunks into continuous sequences, as illustrated above.
+You can find the code on [Github](https://github.com/aixiuxiuxiu/pdf-extraction-blog/tree/main).

 Here, I will use the `RetrieverEvaluator` module provided in `LLAMAIndex` to evaluate retrieval quality by comparing these two methods of PDF extraction: `Custom PDFLoader` and `PDFLoader`.
 I will use a `top-2 retriever` for this evaluation.